skiadas/AppliedStatsCourse/notes/linear_regression.md

 In our example, $r=0.94$ and so $r^2=0.8836$.
 So we can say that 88% of the variation we observe in HMpG can be explained by the corresponding variation in $CMpG.

+In fact something further happens: The overall Variance is decomposed in two parts:

+> $$\textrm{Variance}(y) = \textrm{Variance}(\hat y) + \textrm{adjusted SSR}$$

+Quite literally, the overall variance is a sum of the variance of the predicted values, plus the adjusted square error, which we can think of as the leftover variance that we have not yet explained via the linear relation.

 ### Residuals in the Graph

 Recall that the residual is the difference between the $y$ value and the corresponding $\hat y$ predicted value.
 Geometrically we can think of the residuals as the vertical distances from each point to the regression line: